About the court

 Civil matters, for example, pub licensing, can also be dealt with by magistrates.
 More complex cases or those involving large amounts of money will appear at the High Court; the vast majority of civil cases take place in the County Courts.

-All County Courts can deal with contract and tort (civil wrong) cases and recovery of land actions.
-Some County Courts can also deal with bankruptcy and insolvency matters, as well as cases relating to wills and trusts (equity and contested probate actions) where the value of the trust, fund or estate does not exceed £30,000, matters under the Race Relations Act 1976, and actions which all parties agree to have heard in a county court (e.g. defamation cases).
+All County Court centres can deal with contract and tort (civil wrong) cases and recovery of land actions.
+Some hearing centres can also deal with bankruptcy and insolvency matters, as well as cases relating to wills and trusts (equity and contested probate actions) where the value of the trust, fund or estate does not exceed £30,000, matters under the Equality Act 2010, and actions which all parties agree to have heard in a county court (e.g. defamation cases).

-Most County Courts are assigned at least one circuit judge and one district judge.
+Most County Court centres are assigned at least one circuit judge and one district judge, but judicial numbers will vary.
 Circuit judges generally hear cases worth over £15,000 or involving greater importance or complexity.
 They also hear many of the cases worth over £5,000 but not over £15,000.

 As well as hearing cases, district judges generally keep an overview of a case to make sure it is running smoothly.
 They also deal with repossessions and assess damages in uncontested cases.